Sensors in Carbon Monoxide Detectors

 - Symptoms of mild carbon monoxide poisoning include headaches and dizziness at concentrations less than 100 ppm

 - Concentrations as low as 700 ppm can be life-threatening

 It is important to keep in mind the affects vary depending on several factors.
 The concentration of CO, time of exposure, age, gender, and overall health affect the danger level.
-Take for example this instance from the University of Iowa; a concentration of 400ppm will cause headaches in 1 to 2 hours.
+Take for example this instance from the University of Iowa where they found a concentration of 400ppm CO can cause headaches in 1 to 2 hours.
 In 3 to 5 hours the same concentration can lead to unconsciousness and death.
 Accompanying increase in respiration rate can shorten the time to critical levels.